OxfordCodeReviewNet/forum/README.md

 :envelope: **Subscribe to `oxcrn-announce@maillist.ox.ac.uk` to receive updates about upcoming events.**
 **[Click here to subscribe](https://web.maillist.ox.ac.uk/ox/subscribe/oxcrn-announce)**.

-**Join the OxCRN Slack workspace!** [Click here to join](https://join.slack.com/t/oxfordcodereviewnet/shared_invite/zt-fnitmq4n-_hVZyaFdFfC0lbLb47gtww). _If you're mail domain is not in the list of authorized domains, feel free to request an invitation._
+**Join the OxCRN Slack workspace!** [Click here to join](https://join.slack.com/t/oxfordcodereviewnet/shared_invite/zt-fnitmq4n-_hVZyaFdFfC0lbLb47gtww). _If your mail domain is not in the list of authorized domains, feel free to request an invitation._
+_If you want to get in touch, but don't want to use Slack, feel free to contact one of the main contributors by email (you can find them on the right)._

 [Code review guidelines](#guidelines) | [Getting started](#gettingstarted) | [Tools for remote code reviews](remote.md) | [Guidelines for reviewers](guidelines_for_reviewers.md) | [Events](#whatshappening) :mega: